😩 Struggling to sleep? ShutEye® might be the answer! 👍

 In a polyphasic sleep pattern, individuals take several naps or shorter sleep sessions daily and at night, reducing the total hours of sleep needed.
 Common variants of polyphasic sleep include the Everyman, Uberman, and Dymaxion schedules.

-Exploring Different Polyphasic Sleep Schedules
+Types of Polyphasic Sleep Schedules

 Potential Benefits of Polyphasic Sleep

-Polyphasic sleepers often report feeling more energized and having improved cognitive function.
+Many people adopt polyphasic sleep due to the benefits of increased productivity and alertness throughout the day.
+Some polyphasic sleepers often report feeling more energized and having improved cognitive function.
 This can lead to enhanced focus, memory retention, and learning abilities.

 Risks and Side Effects of Polyphasic Sleep

 Adopting polyphasic sleep may have potential risks and side effects that you should be aware of.
-While polyphasic sleep patterns may seem appealing for maximizing your waking hours, it’s essential to consider the following risks:
+While polyphasic sleep patterns may seem appealing for maximizing your waking hours, it’s essential to consider the following risks [2]:

 1. Disrupted circadian rhythm: Irregular sleep schedules can disrupt your body’s natural sleep-wake cycle, leading to difficulty falling asleep and waking up at the desired times.